South Carolina Grants for Nonprofits

 - We are always happy to consider requests for donations of Bell’s swag for homebrew competitions, fundraisers and events!
 That said, due to Michigan state law, we are not legally allowed to donate beer to events in any state.
 We’re sorry, but we legally cannot make any exceptions.

-Brooks And Joan Fortune Family Foundation Inc
+Brooks And Joan Fortune Family

 The Brooks and Joan Fortune Foundation (BJFF) primarily provides funds to support education, art, and outreach programs and projects.